Reconstructing the Assembly of Massive Galaxies. I: The Importance of the Progenitor Effect in the Observed Properties of Quiescent Galaxies at $z\approx 2$: Results

 A $\approx0.4$ Gyr offset is seen between our best-fit relation and that of \citet{Tacchella2021}.
 This is unlikely due to the sample selection effects, because all QGs are selected using the UVJ technique and the $M_*$ distributions are very similar.
 While \citet{Tacchella2021} also used \prospector, they assumed the Continuity prior while we are using the Dirichlet prior.
 As one can see in detail in Appendix \ref{app:tng}, compared with the Dirichlet prior, using the Continuity prior over-estimates \tage by $\approx0.5$ Gyr for the Illustris-TNG QGs at $z\sim2$, which is quantitatively consistent with the offset seen here.
 We therefore believe the offset is primarily caused by different assumptions on the prior of non-parametric SFHs.
 Although the magnitude of the offset is small (within 0.5$\sigma$) compared to the dispersion of the relation (next paragraph), nevertheless, it immediately shows the potentially significant systematics introduced by priors for the similar studies, and also highlights the importance in understanding the imprint of the priors on the reconstructed SFHs.

 We also measure the percentile trends between \zf and $M_*$.
 We adopt the non-parametric quantile regression method, in which case no arbitrarily defined bins are required.
 We use the COnstrained B-Splines ({\sc cobs}, see \citealt{Ng2007,Ng2020} for details) package in R where the total number of knots required for the regressions B-spline method is determined using the Akaike-type information criterion.
-The resulting median (black solid line), 31th-69th percentiles ($\approx0.5\sigma$, dark grey shaded region) and 16th-84th percentiles trends ($1\sigma$, light grey shaded region) are plotted in the Figure.
+The resulting median (black solid line), 31th-69th percentiles ($\approx0.5\sigma$, dark grey shaded region) and 16th-84th percentiles trends ($1\sigma$, light grey shaded region) are plotted in Figure \ref{fig:mass_zp}.
 We see that the measurements of \citet{Tacchella2021} fall well within the 0.5$\sigma$ range of our measurements.
 Compared with the best-fit linear relation, a clear uptick is seen at the high-mass end ($>10^{11.5}M_\sun$).
 Although the significance of this uptick suffers from small number statistics, \citet{Tacchella2021} indeed also found very high \zf for their $>10^{11.5}M_\sun$ galaxies (see their Figure 11).

-Finally, in the bottom panels of the Figure, we also show the relationships of $M_*$ with other characteristic redshifts, including $z_{50}$, $z_{70}$ and $z_{90}$.
+Finally, while in the discussions above only \zf is considered, in Appendix \ref{app:results_w_zp} we also show the relationships of $M_*$ with other characteristic redshifts, including $z_{50}$, $z_{70}$ and $z_{90}$.
 Very similar trends, namely that more massive QGs formed earlier, are observed, confirming the findings above when we use \zf.